ProGamerGov/captum/captum/optim/README.md

 ![circuits_showcase](example_images/circuits_showcase.png)

 The information in InceptionV1 model flows from the neuron on the left to the neuron on the right in the forward pass, and the heatmap shows us how they interact.
-By default the heatmap uses shades of red for excitation, and shades of blue for inhibition.

 Docs